NickeAlves/smart-money/README.md

 <h1 align="center" style="color: green;">🧠 Smart Money 🧠</h1>

-**Smart Money** is your wallet's best friend, where you can control your expenses, earnings, and plan financially for the trip of your dreams or that long-awaited goal.
+**Smart Money** is your wallet's best friend, where you can control your expens, earnings, and plan financially for the trip of your dreams or that long-awaited goal.

 ---
 ## 🏛️ Architecture